Bỏ qua đến nội dung

 - Charging status

-- ODO (total distance traveled)
+- ODO reading (total distance traveled)

 - Tire pressure of all 4 wheels